ziolai/finite_element_electrical_engineering/project-based-assignment/making_mayonnaise/readme.md

 1. picture of weak and strong mayonaise;
 2. provide figures for $G'(\omega)$ and $G''(\omega)$: explain that sample breaks down at sufficiently large frequencies as sample no longer allowed to restore from exitation, multiple relaxation times).

+See seperate notebook [Experimental_Data_in_Python_Code.ipynb](Experimental_Data_in_Python_Code.ipynb) for experimental data of dynamic modulus of various mayonnaise types. (to do: add plots and highlight the plateau zone).

+Can this experimental data be modeled using [pyRheo](https://github.com/mirandi1/https://github.com/mirandi1/pyRheo) or [rheofit](https://rheofit.readthedocs.io/en/latest/index.html)?

 ### Modeling the Strength of Mayonaise

 1. single relaxation time [Kelvin-Voigt model](https://en.wikipedia.org/wiki/Kelvin–Voigt_material) (parallel spring-dashpot)